A Complete Guide to Non-Functional Testing: Its Purpose, Types, Tool, Test Cases with Examples

 What is Non-Functional Testing?

-Testing is broadly classified into 2 types:
+Testing is broadly classified into two types:

 - Functional Testing

-- Non Functional Testing
+- Non-Functional Testing

 - How does the application perform under normal circumstances?